What is Two-Phase Orthodontic Treatment?

-By establishing a stable dental foundation, we are able to create a suitable environment that creates enough room for the permanent teeth to erupt properly.
-In some cases, two-phase orthodontic treatment can prevent the need to remove permanent teeth due to overcrowding and may also prevent the need for oral surgery.
+By establishing a stable dental foundation, we can create a suitable environment with enough room for the permanent teeth to erupt properly.
+In some cases, two-phase orthodontic treatment can prevent the need to remove permanent teeth due to overcrowding and may also prevent oral surgery.

 What happens if I put off orthodontic treatment?

-At Flower Mound Orthodontics, our team offers conservative solutions for many orthodontic needs.
+Our team offers conservative solutions for many orthodontic needs at Flower Mound Orthodontics.
 Dr. Sankey will examine your child’s teeth and jaw to determine if early orthodontic treatment is needed.
 For some patients, it is beneficial to undergo early-stage orthodontic treatment.

 At Flower Mound Orthodontics, we believe orthodontics is not a one-size-fits-all industry.
 As one of the leading orthodontists in Flower Mound, TX, Dr. Sankey understands the importance of conservative, personalized orthodontic care.